Kimble Rendall: Music video director

 Rendall returned to film as a Music video director with clips for:

-XL Capris, Sardine v, Scribble, Peter Blakeley, Mental as Anything, UB40, Hoodoo Gurus, The Angels (e.g. "Between the Eyes"), Cold Chisel (e.g. "Flame Trees"), Dragon, Rockmelons, Hunters and Collectors, and Boom Crash Opera.
+XL Capris, Sardine v, Scribble, Peter Blakeley, Mental as Anything, UB40, Hoodoo Gurus, Shooting School (You Won't Listen), Allniters (Montego Bay & I Saw you First)The Angels (e.g. "Between the Eyes"), Cold Chisel (e.g. "Flame Trees"), Dragon, Rockmelons, Hunters and Collectors, and Boom Crash Opera.
 He was voted Australia's top music video director in a poll conducted by Rolling Stone magazine.

 Second unit director

 In 1994, Rendall set up Flat Rock Pictures to direct TV commercials and, later, film projects.
-He has won all the major awards in advertising including a Cannes Lion.
+He won all the major awards in advertising including a Cannes Lion.
 He directed a short film Hayride to Hell (1995) featuring Kylie Minogue and Richard Roxburgh and the teen slasher flick, Cut (2000) which starred Molly Ringwald and Minogue.
 Cut went to number two at the box office in France and was the second most popular Australian film there behind Strictly Ballroom.
 It also went to number two in Asia.
 Rendall became the second unit director for The Matrix Reloaded, The Matrix Revolutions and the associated video game Enter the Matrix (all in 2003).
-He was also second unit director for Casanova (2004) Ghost Rider (2007)., Underworld: Revenge of the Lycans (2008) and most recently Knowing (2008).
+He was also second unit director for Casanova (2004) Ghost Rider (2007)., Underworld: Rise of the Lycans (2009) and Knowing (2008).

 Director

-Rendall is set to direct the Australian-Chinese thriller film The Nest 3D.
+Rendall was set to direct the Australian-Chinese thriller film The Nest 3D.

-Personal life
+Personal life and death

-Rendall married Basia Bonkowski on 17 December 1984 and they have two children.
+Rendall married Basia Bonkowski in 1982 and they had two adopted children: William and Camille.
+Bonkowski died on 3 September 2022.

-Bonkowski was from Adelaide, born to Polish immigrants, and was a TV presenter and journalist on SBS in the 1980s (and then TEN and Seven Network).
-She presented Rock Around the World on SBS from 1982.
-Australian band Painters and Dockers released a single "Basia" (1984) in her honour.
-Bonkowski authored two books including Jesse's World (2005) on her adopted children.
-She died on 3 September 2022.
+A Facebook post from Melissa Hoyer announcing Rendall's death was posted on 20 April 2025.